 - Ownership of Works.
 Except for third-party content, all graphics, designs, code or software, and Vendor Content (“Works”) shall be works made for hire and the property of Client.
 Client shall own all rights, title and interest (including copyright and other proprietary or intellectual property rights) in the Works and all legally protectable elements, contributions, collective works thereof or derivative works thereto.

-- Credit to Developer.
-All website design & development services includes 10% discount in consideration of Vendor’s right to (i) reasonably publicize its affiliation as the developer and (ii) maintain visible & legible developer credit to 1230MEDIA in the footer of every page of the web site, at the election of the Vendor.
-This credit to the Vendor may be removed upon request by Client and full payment of discounted amount.
-Unauthorized removal of developer credit will require an immediate payment of 10% of website design & development fees, with a 10% accumulating monthly penalty for past due balances, considering potential negative impact on Vendor reputation.
+- Vendor Credit.
+Any offer of discount in consideration of Vendor’s right to (i) reasonably publicize its affiliation as the provider, maintainer, designer, and/or developer and (ii) maintain visible & legible developer credit to 1230MEDIA in the footer of every page of the web site (typically as “Site by 1230MEDIA“), at the election of the Vendor.
+This credit to the Vendor may be removed, upon request by Client and full payment of discount amount.
+Unauthorized removal of developer credit will require an immediate payment of discount amount, with a 10% accumulating monthly penalty from the date of removal, for past due balances, considering potential negative impact on Vendor reputation.

 5. Managed Hosting Services Terms and Obligations